sandienunez/gladd/README.md

 ## Create Comments

-A user can create, edit and delete comments they make on tasks they made or tasks from other tasky penguins in the community.
+A user can create, edit and delete the comments they've posted on their tasks.
+They can also comment on tasks that belong to other tasky penguins in the community.

 <img width="1067" alt="Screen Shot 2020-09-17 at 9 47 29 PM" src="https://user-images.githubusercontent.com/61069416/93545829-6b779680-f92f-11ea-982b-6931d5d55e2f.png">